AnmolTomer/ejs_projects/04_TODO_App/README.md

 - We won't be using mongo shell that often, MongoDB driver for node or mongoose is what we will be using in our projects and drivers create the DBs on the fly on its own, so we do not have to pre-format anything or stick to some syntax.

+---

 ## 04_04 App setup EJS

 - Create a directory `todoapp`. >> `npm init` to create package.json file. >> `npm install mongodb ejs express body-parser --save`

 - Go to app.js and change import modules as required.

 - With EJS we do not have a layout as we had with Pug, it uses something called partials.
 We create partial to avoid repetition of code.
 Create a new folder inside views called `partials` and inside partials we create `header.ejs` and `footer.ejs`.

-- Insert in index.ejs following to include paritals header.ejd and footer.ejs in the file index.ejs:
+- Insert in index.ejs following to include paritals header.ejs and footer.ejs in the file index.ejs:

 ```js
 <%- include ("../views/partials/header") %>